- Play all day for a flat fee.

 The first steam engine puffed up the Saluda Grade to the Hendersonville Depot in 1879.
 The steam engine needed a “help engine” attached to the rear of the train at Melrose for additional power to push the train up the Saluda Mountain Grade, the steepest main-line standard gauge railroad in the United States.
 The Carolina Special ran between Charleston, South Carolina and Cincinnati, Ohio from 1911 until 1968.
 The restored Depot houses a HO scale railroad layout that is highly detailed and is prototypical of Hendersonville, Saluda, Asheville, and Western North Carolina.
 The Deport features historical artifacts, a Southern Railway cabooser and a special children’s exhibit where they can operate a Thomas the Tank train in a scenic layout.
 See the 10ft x 80 ft Garden “G” scale layout.

 The ArtScape Banners are works of art decorating the light posts of the Downtown area.
 The artwork is selected annually through a jury process and then reproduced on banners.
-Artscape maybe found on Hendersonville’s Main Street, Seventh Avenue, and side streets.
+Artscape banners can be found on Hendersonville’s Main Street, Seventh Avenue and side streets.
 The public art display offers a creative and unique twist on an outdoor gallery experience.
 Stop by the Visitor Center at 201 South Main Street to pick up an Artscape brochure.

 Offers great indoor and outdoor activities for kids of all ages, including a state-of-the-art arcade gallery, indoor mini-golf, indoor and outdoor go-karts, multi-level laser tag, aero-ball, bumper cars, mini-bowling, anti-gravity ropes course, soft play area, climbing wall, batting cages and more!